 Other quirks?

-I enjoy population statistics a lot, and jumping into cold bodies of water.
+I enjoy population statistics a lot, and jumping into cold bodies of water with friends who encourage such shenanigans.